-We plan to estimate this regression for outcome family 1, outcome family 2, outcome family 3, outcome family 4, outcome family 5, outcome family 6, outcome family 7 and outcome family 8.
+We plan to estimate this regression for outcome family 1, outcome family 2, outcome family 3, outcome family 4, outcome family 5, outcome family 6, outcome family 7, outcome family 8, outcome family 9 and outcome family 10.
 For these specifications, we will adjust the p-values of the coefficients of interest for multiple inference by calculating sharpened q-values that control for the false discovery rate (FDR) within each outcome family.
-Rather than pre-specifying a single q, we report the minimum q-value at which each hypothesis is rejected, following Anderson (2008) and Benjamini et al. (2006), calculated across the number of outcomes per interaction term.
+Rather than prespecifying a single q, we report the minimum q-value at which each hypothesis is rejected, following Anderson (2008) and Benjamini et al. (2006), calculated across the number of outcomes per interaction term.